 - This RFP is being issued pursuant to N.C.G.S.
 143-129.8 Purchase of Information Technology Goods and Services. - Complete the E-Verify affidavit and include both with your submittal.
-Electronic versions are acceptable. - Proposal response instructions are contained in Sections 3, 7, and 8 of the Request for Proposals (RFP) document. - The proposal should include all costs associated with training, implementation, hardware specifications, interface estimates, file conversion assistance, custom modification estimates, annual maintenance and support. - Please submit your intention to bid by notifying Doug Guffey, Purchasing Agent by e-mail at dguffey@hendersoncountync.gov no later than 5:00 PM on Friday, March 6, 2020 - Attendance at the mandatory pre-bid meeting is required.
-This pre-bid meeting will be held on Monday March 23, 2020 in the King Street Meeting Room located at 100 N. King Street; Hendersonville, N.C. at 10:00 AM.
-Note: Only those vendors that attend the pre-bid meeting and have expressed intent to propose will receive further addendums and or copies of vendor questions and answers. - Direct Questions related to this RFP to Mark Seelenbacher, Information Technology (IT) Director, by e-mail at mseelenbacher@hendersoncountync.gov no later than 5:00 PM on Friday March 13, 2020. - Please submit your proposal by 2:00PM on Monday April 20, 2020 in hard copy format only.
+Electronic versions are acceptable. - Proposal response instructions are contained in Sections 3, 7, and 8 of the Request for Proposals (RFP) document. - The proposal should include all costs associated with training, implementation, hardware specifications, interface estimates, file conversion assistance, custom modification estimates, annual maintenance and support. - Attendance at the mandatory pre-bid meeting is required.
+This pre-bid meeting will be held on Friday, March 27, 2020 in the King Street Meeting Room located at 100 N. King Street; Hendersonville, N.C. at 10:00 AM.
+Note: Only those vendors that attend the pre-bid meeting will receive further addendums and or copies of vendor questions and answers. - Please submit your sealed proposal by 2:00PM on Monday April 20, 2020 in hard copy format only.
 Detailed instructions are provided in Section 8.